Smanar/Domoticz-deCONZ/README.md

-# Domoticz-deCONZ
+# deCONZ bridge, a Zigbee plugin for Domoticz,
 It's a python plugin for Domoticz (home automation application).
-It uses the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway.
+It uses the deCONZ REST API to make a bridge beetween your zigbee network and Domoticz using a Dresden Elektronik gateway and their application.

 ## Description
 To resume:
-- you need a Dresden Elektronik gateway, a Raspbee (for raspberry) or Conbee (USB key), it support a lot of Zigbee devices, Xiaomi, Heiman, Ikea, Philips, Osram, ect ....
+- you need a Dresden Elektronik gateway, a Raspbee (for raspberry) or Conbee (USB key), it support a lot of Zigbee devices, Xiaomi, Heiman, Ikea, Philips, Osram, Tuya, ect ....
 Official compatibility list https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Supported-Devices

 - You also need deCONZ (their application to control and set up ZigBee network).
 It can work with an headless mode but you can use their GUI, for maintenance, support, look at traffic, set attributes, manage router, use command like identify: